FOR IMMEDIATE RELEASE

 In 2000, we went to Armagh, Pennsylvania and joined with the TRF Summer Party and in 2001 we were in Houston, Texas for the Houston MG Club’s All British Motor Vehicle Exposition.
 In 2002 we again went to the San Francisco, California area for the Palo Alto British Car Meet.
 For 2003 we visited Florida and the Space Coast in Titusville, Florida.
 In 2004, we visited picturesque Cape Cod in Massachusetts for the Cape Cod British Car Club’s British Legends Weekend.
 In 2005, we were in San Diego, California at Fairbrook Farms in Bonsall for San Diego British Car Day.
 We were in Maryland in 2006 at the MGs on the Rocks Show and in 2007 we went to Charlotte, North Carolina at the MGs on the Green Show.
 In 2008 we were in Armagh, Pennsylvania with The Roadster Factory Summer Party and for 2009 we planned for a show in the Central Valley of California.

 In 2010 we went to Sussex, Wisconsin for the British Car Field Day.
 For 2011 we were in Ohio for the first time at Dayton in conjunction with the Annual British Car Day at Eastwood Metropark.
 We went to the Jersey Shore in 2012 with the Annual Brits on the Beach Show in Ocean Grove, New Jersey.
 In 2013 we visited Mississippi for the first time to the oldest city on the Mississippi River in conjunction with the English Motoring Club of Mississippi’s Brits on the Bluff Show in Natchez, Mississippi.
 In 2014, we were at New England’s largest British car show at the British Invasion in Stowe, Vermont.
-Meet 2015 was in South Carolina at the Grand Strand British Car Club’s Britfest in Myrtle Beach.
+Meet 2015 was in South Carolina at the Britfest in Myrtle Beach.
 In 2016 we were in Virginia for the first time in Waynesboro at the Shenandoah Valley British Car Festival and in 2017 we made our initial trip to Alabama in Fairhope which is near Mobile and the Gulf Coast at the South Alabama British Car Festival.
-For 2018, we go to the Philadelphia area for the first time at the Brits in the Village Show in Lahaska, Pennsylvania.
+In 2018, we went to the Philadelphia area for the first time at the Brits in the Village Show in Lahaska, Pennsylvania.
+For 2019 we will be at the Grand Strand British Car Club’s Britfest at Market Common in Myrtle Beach, SC.
+Meet 2020 was not held due to the Coronavirus pandemic.

 The American MGB Association (AMGBA) is North America’s oldest, largest and best cub for all MGBs, MGB-GTs and Midgets.
 It was established in 1975 and has provided continuous services to owners of MGBs, MGB-GTs and Midgets throughout North America since then.
 National conventions have been held annually since 1978 from New York to California and Texas to Canada.
 Membership in the AMGBA is not required to attend but it is encouraged.
 For membership info call 773-769-7084, email: firstname.lastname@example.org , website: www.mgclub.org or write to: AMGBA, 5433 N. Ashland Ave., Chicago, IL 60640 U.S.A.
 Membership is $35 per year or $45 per year outside the U.S.A.